 The following example shows how to configure a rule that turns on the AXIS I/O Indication LED to indicate that camera is recording.

-Go to Settings > System > Events.
+Go to System > Events.

 Create a new rule.